FOREX-Euro slides as war in Ukraine stokes inflationary shock

 By Tom Westbrook

-SINGAPORE, March 7 (Reuters) - The euro tumbled to a fresh 22-month low on the dollar and hit multi-year troughs on the yen, Swiss franc and sterling as war in Ukraine drove up commodity prices and stoked fears of a stagflationary shock that would hurt Europe most of all.
+SINGAPORE, March 7 (Reuters) - The euro tumbled to a fresh 22-month low on the dollar while commodity currencies were swept to multi-month peaks as war in Ukraine sent oil prices spiking and stoked fears of a stagflationary shock that could hammer Europe.

-It fell below one Swiss franc EURCHF=, hitting 0.9982, for the first time since the Swiss quit their euro peg in 2015.
+It also fell below one Swiss franc EURCHF= for the first time since the Swiss quit their euro peg in 2015, hitting 0.9970.

-Oil futures, which surged more than 20% last week, leapt 10% as the United States and Europe mull bans on Russian imports.
-European gas prices TRNLTTFMc1 already hit a record on Friday.
+Oil futures, which surged more than 20% last week, leapt to highs not seen since 2008 as the United States and Europe mulled bans on Russian imports.
+Wheat Wv1 hit a 14-year high.
+MKTS/GLOB

+The Australian and New Zealand dollars each rose 0.9% to four-month peaks.
+AUD/

+"The euro is being picked on," said Sean Callow at Westpac in Sydney. "(The war) is on Europe's doorstep," he said.

 "This is very bad news for global growth – particularly Europe, given their dependence on gas from Russia," ANZ analysts said in a note.